 Through a variety of resources, North Allegheny students explore post high school opportunities and careers.
-Introducing the elementary career portfolio, utilizing the Career Standards for Career Exploration and Work, exposing students to Naviance Student in 6th grade and the Pre-ACT in grade 10, counselors and teachers guide students through the maze of examining potential career interests.
-North Allegheny provides a wide variety of content via all curricular areas in order to assist students in identifying potential career interests.
+Introducing the elementary career portfolio, utilizing the Pennsylvania Department of Education's Academic Standards for Career Education and Work, exposing students to Naviance Student in 6th grade and the Pre-ACT in grade 10, counselors and teachers guide students through the maze of examining potential career interests.
+North Allegheny provides a wide variety of content via all curricular areas to assist students in identifying potential career interests.
 As you consider course selections for the upcoming school year, please use this document to assist you with selecting courses that best fit your potential future career interests.